 Small Schools Association of South Australia History

 Prior to 1990 a number of ad hoc groups did this admirably within their regions.
 Two of these were the RURAL SCHOOLS’ ASSOCIATION and PROMOTING EYRE’S SMALL SCHOOLS.
-In fact these two groups instigated and supported the very first meeting of SSASA at Burra (Redruth Centre) on a winter’s weekend in 1990.
+Both of these groups worked in isolation until the opportunity to work together arose.

 It was these two groups who instigated, organized and supported the very first meeting of the “Small Schools Association of South Australia”, which was held in 1990 in Burra, at the Red Ruth Centre.
 It was a winter’s weekend and small school leaders ventured out across kilometres to join together as a collegiate group and officially launched the Association.